by Michael Kimball, Orthopedic Surgeon

 So what is a younger, physically active adult to do if he or she needs hip replacement surgery?
 The answer may be the Birmingham Hip Resurfacing (BHR) technique, a new, clinically proven alternative to total hip replacement recently introduced in the United States.

 In use overseas since 1997, the BHR technique is intended for physically active patients who are under the age of 65 and suffer from hip arthritis or other degenerative joint diseases.
 In many cases, hip resurfacing can help these younger patients regain their active lifestyles without pain.

 Rather than replacing the entire hip joint as with total hip replacement, hip resurfacing simply shaves a few millimeters of bone within the joint and caps it with an implant, much as a cap covers a worn-down tooth.

 Consisting of a metal ball pivoting inside a metal socket, the Birmingham hip implant is made from tough, smooth cobalt chrome, so there are no plastic parts to replace.
 Moreover, because the implant closely matches the size of the thighbone head, it is substantially larger than the head of a traditional total hip replacement implant.

 This increased size translates to greater stability in the new joint, thereby decreasing the chance of dislocation after surgery.

 Unlike total hip replacement, hip resurfacing leaves the head and neck of the thighbone untouched (something that can prove to be valuable if a patient does need to undergo a total hip replacement later on in life).
 Since the neck length and angle determine the natural length of a patient’s leg after surgery, there is a greater likelihood of maintaining accurate leg length after surgery.

-Dr.Kimball is an orthopaedic surgeon at Scripps Memorial Hospital La Jolla.
+This Scripps Health and Wellness information was provided by Michael Kimball, MD, an orthopedic surgeon at Scripps Memorial Hospital La Jolla.